 - Highlight energy consumption for individual employees and together devise ways of reducing energy consumption without impacting product quality.

-SkiStar’s operations are water-intensive.
-The water issue is of great importance from a sustainability perspective, and everyone has a duty to manage the assets and resources available responsibly.
+SkiStar’s operations are water intensive.
+The water issue is of great importance from a sustainability perspective, and it is important for SkiStar to manage the assets and resources available responsibly.
 SkiStar’s main water consumption in operations is in the form of snow production.
-For snow production, SkiStar uses water from nearby watercourses and lakes, i.e. surface water.
+For snow production, SkiStar uses water from nearby watercourses and lakes, known as surface water.
 In some cases, the water is kept in storage ponds directly adjacent to the ski resorts.
 When making snow, nothing is added to the water and particles are filtered out before it is used.
-Water is extracted from water sources mainly during the months prior to the. start of the winter season and during the first part of the winter season.
+Water is extracted from water sources mainly during the months prior to the start of the winter season and during the first part of the winter season.
 In the spring, when the snow melts, all the water returns to natural sources.

 Water extraction from each source is regulated via water rights court rulings.
 The focus for SkiStar is on producing the right amount of snow in the right location in as short a time as possible.
 In addition to technological advances for snow cannons, other measuring tools have also had a positive effect on water usage in snow production.
-All SkiStar’s destinations now have piste machinery equipped with GPS systems to measure snow depth, to enable optimum snow production in the right locations.
+All SkiStar’s destinations now have piste machinery equipped with GPS systems that measure snow depth to enable optimum snow production in the right locations.
 SkiStar reduced its water consumption during the financial year by 8 percent compared with 2018/19.

 Climate and emissions

 SkiStar’s possibility to develop on untouched areas of land are heavily restricted.
 There are stringent environmental requirements when it comes to developing land.
 To be able to continue offering guests a magnificent alpine setting with untouched nature just around the corner, SkiStar needs to develop new areas while observing great consideration for the existing environment.
-In practice, this means that SkiStar will preferably not develop new untouched land, but instead focus on densifying areas that are already in use.
-Concentrating beds centrally around the ski areas reduces the need for transportation for guests and allows for more efficient construction of infrastructure.
+In practice, this means that as a basic principle SkiStar will not develop new untouched land, but instead focus on densifying areas that are already in use.
+Concentrating beds centrally around the ski areas reduces the need for transporting guests and means that infrastructure can be built more efficiently.
 However, when development of untouched land does take place, closeness to nature is an important factor, which means that parts of existing forest are kept aside.
 This applies both when constructing the skiing area and when expanding within the skiing area.
 From a forest conservation perspective, expansion of the ski resort can benefit the area as it provides a guarantee that it will not be completely felled, which would otherwise be a strong possibility.